MaartenPJ/ADS-portfolio/README.md

 I think I explored the option of using binary models extensively.
 I am happy, that I was able to make the results of these models almost as good as the multiclass classifiers.
 I personally wish, we continued working on the binary classifiers more, but I understand the decision of the group and agree, that this was the best course of action at the time.

 Other contributions:\
 I experimented with several different models (mainly neural networks).
-The goal of these experiments was mostly to further my own understanding of how to make a model.\
+The goal of these experiments was mostly to further my own understanding of how to make a model, not nescessarily to further project itself.
-[nog een zinnetje erbij]

 At several occasions while working together, a group member complained about a bug in their code or some other problem.
 Most of these times, I was able to help fix or lessen the problem quickly.\
 I played a part in the meetings the group had.
 These include internal meetings, meetings with teachers, meetings with the problem owner and meetings with other project groups.\